 Peri-implant mucositis is inflammation around the implant, without bone loss around the implant.
 Usually with conservative treatments, improved oral hygiene and possibly with a course of antibiotics, health can be restored.

 Peri-implantitis is a much more serious matter.
 Most dental implants have a roughened surface to increase surface area for a strong bone attachment to the implant.
 If the peri-implant infection reaches this roughened surface, the infection can be extremely difficult to control or eliminate.
 In the past, treatments, both nonsurgical and surgical, mainly slowed down the infection and bone loss.
 Very often, the only practical choice was to remove the implant and start the whole implant placement and restoration process all over again!

 More recently, complex, invasive surgical procedures, involving chemical implant disinfection and the combination of multiple bone regenerative techniques have shown some promise in at least halting the destruction and regaining some bone around the implant.
 Unfortunately, the types of materials used, and the variety of materials needed to perform these techniques makes the cost of this treatment, in some cases, greater than the cost of placing the implant in the first place.

-The good news is that the LAPIP procedure, only performed with the PerioLase MVP-7 laser, is capable of restoring health to and regenerating lost bone around ailing/failing implants in the same, minimally invasive way LANAP can restore health to teeth with periodontal disease!
+An effective non invasive laser surgery is desirable, but it is technically not yet available with today's technology.
+The good news is that the LAPIP procedure, a minimally invasive laser surgery, only performed with the PerioLase MVP-7 laser, is capable of restoring health to and regenerating lost bone around ailing/failing implants.
+It is done in the same, minimally invasive way LANAP can restore health to teeth with periodontal disease!
 Combined with the good preventative program LAPIP therapy requires, the chances of re-infection in the future are greatly reduced.